 You get the benefit rate in effect on the first day of your leave.

-If I start my intermittent leave in 2019, and it extends into 2020, am I eligible for the benefits at the 2020 rate and an extra two weeks?
+If I start my intermittent leave in 2019, and it extends into 2020, am I eligible for the benefits at the 2020 rate?

 You get the benefit rate in effect on the first day of a period of leave.
 When more than three months passes between days of Paid Family Leave, your next day or period of Paid Family Leave is considered a new claim under the law.
 This means you will need to file a new Request for Paid Family Leave and that you may be eligible for the increased benefits available should this day or period of Paid Family Leave begin in 2020.